 Here’s what to consider before purchasing a solar attic fan, including pre-purchase considerations and FAQs on the subject.

 Investing in a solar-powered attic fan can be a daunting purchase.
 Here’s what to consider before making a purchase.
 One of the advantages of solar attic fans is that they are eco-friendly, reduce carbon foot-print, and are energy efficient.

 - Square Footage

-Some manufacturers suggest a square footage based on the whole house, while others specify attic square footage.
-Know your home’s square footage (total and attic only) so you can ensure the fan you buy will suit the space.
+Some manufacturers suggest square feet based on the whole house, while others specify attic square feet.
+Know your home’s square feet (total and attic only) so you can ensure the fan you buy will suit the space.

 - Solar Panel Configuration

-Other types of fans have adjustable solar panels which do not detach but can pivot or angle to catch more of the sun’s rays.
+In Other types of solar attic fans, the solar panel is adjustable that do not detach but can pivot or angle to catch more of the sun’s rays.

 Consider the angle and direction of your roof and how the sun hits it, then keep in mind how that will change throughout the seasons.
-An adjustable solar panel is ideal, but you can expect to invest more in an adjustable panel than a permanently fixed one.
+It is ideal when a solar panel is adjustable, but you can expect to invest more in an adjustable solar panel than a permanently fixed one.

 - Thermostat Options